Pipedream with Dylan Pierce

 00:17:14 - Anthony Campolo

-Yeah, we don't have to go into that then, because I know your other example is going to be pretty, pretty involved.
-So what are the services you're going to use to create this like, AI thing?
+Yeah, we don't have to go into that then, because I know your other example is going to be pretty involved.
+So what are the services you're going to use to create this AI thing?

 00:17:25 - Dylan Pierce